4 must-have general management skills to succeed

 From vision to the nitty-gritty: general managers must be strategic and agile

-Ready to discover the 4 General management Skills that will change your career? 🚀
+4 general management skills that will boost your career 🚀

-You may be thinking that “visionary leadership” is a rather abstract ability to list first when talking about the skills of a general manager.
-However, it is one of the most important general management skills a leader should have.
+You may be thinking that visionary leadership is a rather abstract ability to list first when talking about the skills of a general manager.
+However, vision is one of the most important general management skills you should have in your toolbox.

 - Visionaries often think ahead of their time

 - They are able to visualize things that do not yet exist

 - They are passionate & dedicated to transforming their vision into reality

 As a general manager, your vision must include a sense of your current position as well as where you want to go.
 You must have clear sight both in terms of your own areas of responsibility and that of your company at large.
 This vision will inform your business strategy, it also affects all of the little things you and your team do every day.

 How to take into account the context of the business situation